-Typically, a free credit monitoring service provides everything you need, including your credit score, credit history, and alerts to changes on your report.
-If you’re paying for a credit monitoring service, it should monitor reports from all 3 credit bureaus and offer insurance protection, for an extra cost, in the event of fraud.
+With a free credit monitoring service, you should have everything right at your fingertips such as your latest credit score, access to your credit history, and an alert system for changes to your report.
+With a paid credit monitoring service, it should monitor reports from all 3 credit bureaus and offer insurance protection, for an extra cost, in the event of fraud.
 Paying for credit monitoring or identity theft protection service can make sense in certain circumstances.

 If you don’t have the time to monitor your credit reports or you’ve been a victim of identity theft, paid services can be helpful.
 When you decide to pay for credit monitoring, shop around first to make sure you find the right service that fits your needs.
 Before signing up, you’ll want to ask these questions: